calliope-project/calliope/doc/user/installation.rst

 Once you have Anaconda/Miniconda installed, you can create a new Python 3.5 environment called "calliope" with all the necessary modules with the following command (see the note on Windows below if this command causes an error)::

-   $ conda create -n calliope python=3.5 pip pandas pytables pyyaml matplotlib networkx basemap seaborn jupyter notebook --yes
+   $ conda create -n calliope python=3.5 pip pandas xarray netcdf4 pyyaml matplotlib networkx basemap seaborn jupyter notebook --yes

 Then, you need to activate the "calliope" environment.
 On Linux and Mac OS X::